 Consider Google My Business as part of a Google business directory.
 Not a directory in the traditional sense in that all dentists and mechanics in a city are listed from A-Z but it’s a free tool that allows businesses to add their official information to the Google database.

-You can add a business category, official images, opening times, address, phone number etc. Google will then post you a letter with a code to enter to verify your existence as a bona fide entity.
+You can add a business category, images, opening times, an address, phone number etc. Google will then send you a postcard with a code to verify your existence as a bona fide entity.
 When someone searches for your business these details appear in a special panel alongside (desktop) or on top of (mobile) search results.

 What Are Google My Business Reviews and Where Do They Appear?